 - If your device is part of a Family Sharing group and Screen Time is managed by a parent, the change must be made from the parent’s device.

-In either case, Account Changes must be turned on from Screen Time to proceed.
+In either case above, Account Changes must be turned on from Screen Time to proceed.

 Step 1.
 Head to Settings and scroll down to Screen Time.
 Once inside, select Content & Privacy Restrictions.